 Creative writing is a form of artistic expression through written language.
 It is a way for the writer to express their feelings, thoughts, and ideas in a way that resonates with them and others.
 Postgraduate study in this field is a way for students to sharpen their skills not only as writers but as editors, publishers, and connoisseurs of literature.

 People have been expressing themselves through language since the earliest days of humankind.
 The invention of the written word in 3200 BCE began a tradition of transcribing tales and sagas orally passed down through generations.
 The great works of Homer, the Indian Vedas, Sanskrit poems and Mayan codices have paved the way toward a future in which literature still thrives.

 Graduate certificates, diplomas and master degrees are available in creative writing.
-Each are designed for people with various levels of commitment and career progression.
+Each is designed for people with various levels of commitment and career progression.

 Creative writing graduates are well-suited to becoming editors for companies like Hyland and Byrne and Lexington Writing Firm.
 This sort of career is perfectly suited, as it provides writers with the chance to exercise their literary and structural knowledge in the pursuit of improving others’ work.

 The world of advertising is in constant need of catchy slogans, creative campaigns, and new ideas to entice consumers.
 Creative writing graduates are poised to do this well, finding themselves at companies like Showpony Advertising and McCann where they can utilise all they learned about proper phrasing, editing and grabbing a reader’s attention.